Chief Product & Research Officer

 Sean previously served as VP of Research for BDS Marketing, Inc., President of his own research consultancy, and Director of Industry Analysis at the Consumer Technology Association.
 He received the Gold Stevie Award for Maverick of the Year and for Marketing Service Department of the Year in 2014, thanks to his work to improve client reporting at BDS through the integration of Tableau dashboarding.
 He earned his MBA from George Mason University and his BA in Sociology from the University of Vermont.

-Emily Webster is an award-winning Designer and Senior Audiovisual Technologist at ESI Design.
+Emily Webster is an award-winning Designer and currently the Head of Media Architecture at ESI Design.
 In her role at ESI, she oversees large media architecture and institutional projects for single and multi-purpose spaces.
 On all projects, she specializes in integrating audio and video technologies seamlessly into architecture, always seeking to answer the question, “What is the best technology for the given experience?”

 Emily is extremely hands-on.
 She explores applications for weaving technology into the built environment through experimentation in ESI’s lab-like setting but is equally as comfortable in strategy sessions as she is with commercial-grade hardware or with a table saw.